jonessarae/data_science_projects/finding_donors/README.md

 ### Run

-To run the notebook, the following files are required:
+To run the finding_donors.ipynb notebook file, the following files are required:

-finding_donors.ipynb
+- finding_donors.ipynb

-visuals.py: code to implement visualizations in the notebook
+- visuals.py: code to implement visualizations in the notebook

-census.csv: dataset
+- census.csv: dataset

 In a terminal or command window, navigate to the top-level project directory finding_donors/ and run one of the following commands to run the notebook:

-ipython notebook finding_donors.ipynb
+'''ipython notebook finding_donors.ipynb'''

 or

-jupyter notebook finding_donors.ipynb
+'''jupyter notebook finding_donors.ipynb'''